 This award will be given to an outstanding clinician educator junior faculty member (Associate Professor) for an impressive body of work in geriatric education.

 This award is targeted to a mid-career clinician educator (Associate Professor) who has made significant contributions to the education and training of students/trainees in geriatrics and in health professions schools.
 The ideal candidate will have met some or all of the following criteria:

 Significant contribution to mentoring and providing career advice to students/trainees/junior faculty; and/or

 Teaching expertise as well as educational program development is valued in the selection of the recipient for this honor.

 The nomination should consist of a primary letter of nomination outlining the candidate's contributions written by another educator who is familiar with the candidate’s contributions.
 The application should also include the candidate's biosketch (NIH-style, 4 pages maximum) and a mentoring table/summary and one or two supporting letters of recommendation.
 Nominations will be reviewed and the awardee selected by the Awards Committee of the AGS.

-To recognize this outstanding achievement, the awardee will receive a letter documenting the award and a framed certificate will be presented during the Awards Ceremony at the AGS Annual Scientific Meeting.
+To recognize his/her outstanding achievement, the awardee will receive a letter documenting the award and an award certificate.